 Already the first track Die Young hits you like a ton of bricks!

 It is in the Road to Ruins – a juicy piece of Heavy Metal – where the lead really lets loose.
-Screaming around the stage like Marco Hietala during his best days, they really deliver the goods on that one.
-Pretty good riffing too in this piece of rocky delights.
+Screaming around the stage like Marco Hietala during his best days, Amoth really deliver the goods.
+I truly loved the riffing in this piece of rocky delights.
 This one is true competition to Tattered Wings.
 And one of the tracks moving down a pretty straight line.

 Now, what to make of this album?